 My interest in this subject

-I also found the central arguments of gender ideology unpersuasive.
-Men can believe they become women just by thinking it (and vice versa), but I didn’t see why I should agree, or be compelled to support anyone who does.
+What concerned me most initially was the shutting down of free speech.
+I did not understand how or why anyone who refused to toe a trans activist line should be no-platformed or, as the denunciations intensified, hounded out of their jobs.
+On doing the reading, I found the central arguments of gender ideology unpersuasive.
+Men can believe they become women just by thinking it (and vice versa), but I didn’t see why I should agree, or be compelled to humour anyone who does.

 Peaking